Yoast/wordpress-seo/readme.txt

 Enhancements
 	* Removes legacy license page and shows the new license page by default.
 	* Changes references from licenses to subscriptions and sites on the extensions submenu page.
-	* Changes the appearance of the Help Center in line with the new design approach.
+	* Changes the appearance of the Help Center in line with our design approach.
+	* Introduces an explanation bar when the Cornerstone content filter is active.

 Bugfixes
 	* Fixes a bug where hebrew slugs aren't decoded on display in the bulk editor.